itdesign/kubernetes-workshop/docs/tutorial/03-bonus/01-extract-state.md

 1. Use `kubectl delete pod <pod-name>` to delete a pod.
 2. The deployment will automatically re-create a pod to fullfil the desired replica count.
 3. You can even delete the pod of our database `kubectl delete pod postgresql-0`.
-4. When the pod is successfully re-created, the history should again be available.
+4. When the pod is successfully re-created, the history should be available again.